-Along with "SimVimLCD" firmware the same slave Uno/Nano board with "SimVimLED" firmware is planned to be added for connecting up to 15 different 7-segment displays (maybe LED drivers too).
+Along with "RealSimControl LCD" firmware the same slave Uno/Nano board with "RealSimControl LED" firmware is planned to be added for connecting multiple 7-segment displays and LED drivers.

 Special slave Nano board for all "hardware" Power control (and maybe brightness) outputs

 Planned: The additional "sub-master" slave board ( mini Mega2560 ) is connected with a two-wire connection to the master board Mega2560.